Nate96/time-tracker/Documentation/Requirements/Interface.md

    Day:  {} hours
    Week: {} hours "-/+"{}

 # Report
 When "report" is inputted.
-The system shall calculate;
+The system will calculate;
 1. Total hours for each day the week
 2. The total hours worked for the week.